Computer Maintenance Tips and Help

 - How to Backup Data to a USB Flash Drive: Step-by-step instruction on how to back up data onto a USB flash drive.
 The article reviews how much information can typically be put on this type of drive.

-- Windows 7 Backup Instructions: This page from the University of Texas, Arlington website gives how-to instructions regarding backing up with Windows 7 operating systems.
+- Windows 7 Backup Instructions: This page from the How-To Geek website gives how-to instructions regarding backing up with Windows 7 operating systems.